JoshJansenVanVuren/apache-beam-pipelines/README.md

 # apache-beam-pipelines
 Various batch and streaming apache beam pipeline implementations and examples.
 This README serves as a skeleton for getting the implementations to work on your own machine.
+All the implementations are coded in JAVA.

 ## Preliminaries
 1. You need a java JDK: I used version 8 (jdk-8u231-linux-x64.tar.gz for ubuntu from java's website) this is a useful [tutorial](https://www.javahelps.com/2015/03/install-oracle-jdk-in-ubuntu.html)